 Some people have no symptoms from a herniated disk.
 The rupture may be small or may not affect a nerve.
 In other people there may be pain for a while, but the pain disappears as the body repairs the rupture and breaks down the material that was released from the disk.
 The healing process may take weeks or even months, however.
 Unfortunately, some people experience chronic (long-term) pain from a herniated disk.

 Herniated disks most often occur in the lower back but may also appear in the neck.
 The nerve irritation caused by the hernia can produce pain, numbness, and tingling.
 There may also be weakness in the muscles controlled by the affected nerves.

-If a disk in the neck is herniated, the pain usually appears in a shoulder and arm.
-If the damaged disk is in the lower back, the person generally feels pain in their buttocks, thigh, and leg.
+If a disk in the neck is herniated, the pain often appears in a shoulder and arm.
+If the damaged disk is in the lower back, the person frequently feels pain in their buttocks, thigh, and leg.
 Sometimes pain will appear in the foot, too.
 If the pressure on a nerve in the lower back is intense, the person may lose control of urination or defecation.
 These conditions are medical emergencies and require immediate attention.
 Coughing, sneezing, laughing, urinating, and defecating can all increase the pain from a herniated disk.

 Bacteria and Chronic Back Pain

 The research done so far suggests that in order for an intervertebral disk to be infected by bacteria it must first rupture.
 The rupture causes the initial pain when the contents of the disk affect a nerve.
 The Danish researchers say that as the body heals the injury, blood vessels extend into the disk.
 Bacteria in the blood can therefore enter the disk, where they multiply and cause an infection.
 Inflammation, swelling, and tiny fissures have been observed in the bones of the vertebrae around herniated disks.
 The investigators believe that bacterial infections cause these conditions.